Neighbours 30th Anniversary: Filming

 Scenes with Daniel and Imogen stuck in the well were shot in studio in a special small set built by the art department.
 Most scenes were filmed with only three walls, but Kaplan revealed that some scenes had the fourth wall added to enclose herself and Phillipps in.
-She called the set "amazing" and "so realistic", adding that scenes were filmed with the lights turned off, which gave a sense of claustrophobia.
+She thought the set looked amazing and realistic, adding that scenes were filmed with the lights turned off, which gave a sense of claustrophobia.
 Before each shoot, the walls were also sprayed with water to make the well look as though it was leaking.
 Lights were also positioned above the hole in the roof where the well entrance would be to make it look like natural light was shining through.
 Phillipps called it "cool as it felt as if you were in this really small space."
 Kaplan worked with a Daniel stunt double for a shot where the ladder breaks and Imogen falls into Daniel's arms.
 The scenes were directed by Scott Major, who was "hands-on" and ensured that the actors knew where their characters "were at emotionally".
-Phillipps felt that filming scenes in the well contributed to an "awesome" and "big, important plot".
+Phillipps felt that filming scenes in the well contributed to the big and important wedding plot.

 The scene that sees Matt get hit by a car contains Matt pushing Brad to the curb as a car approaches.
 Mattresses were placed down to secure a soft landing and over fifteen shots had to be taken to get the push correct.
 Brown explained in a behind-the-scenes video that he had a microphone strapped around his ankle to capture the audio of Brad falling to the ground.
 A stunt double was brought in to film the shot that has Matt hit by a car.
 Herbison called the crash scene and the scenes following "powerhouse performances".